Duchess Lorikeet

 About the Duchess Lorikeet

-The Duchess Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 10-15 years with a maximum recorded of 20 years.
+The Duchess Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live 8-12 years in the wild, with some reaching 15 years in captivity..

 How to Identify a Duchess Lorikeet